-Natalie joined Swain & Co Solicitors in October 2009 as a legal assistant in the Prison & Public law department at our Havant office, directly assisting Jemma Atkinson and Sarah Blake.
+Natalie has worked with Swain & Co for 9 years and is a Legal Executive in the Prison & Public law department at our Havant office.

 Natalie enjoys spending time with her family and friends in her spare time as well as travelling.

 I would like to Say a 'BIG' thank you for all of your help in my recent 'potential Judicial Review Matter'.

 I am especially grateful for the manner in which you reassured me from the point of first prison visit.
 Your punctuality didn't go unnoticed, right up till the successful outcome.

 Your diligent performance has been most comforting and helpful and I would continue to recommend inmates to your firm.

 Natalie's recent success cases:

 Natalie Shotter of Swain & Co Solicitors represented her client at his recall oral hearing.

 The client had been recalled for a further offence and for failure to comply with his licence conditions and SOPO.